A perspective on inelastic light scattering spectroscopy for probing transport of collective acoustic excitations: Introduction

-Stimulated Brillouin scattering and impulsive stimulated Brillouin scattering extend these capabilities by enhancing the intensity of Brillouin signal.
-These techniques have been widely applied to study thermal and elastic properties of thin films, suspended membranes, and bulk materials \cite{Johnson_2012_JAP, Johnson_2013_PRL_TGsignals, cuffe2015reconstructing, li2021remarkably}, as well as highly anisotropic materials and soft matters \cite{rogers2000optical, krug2019impulsive, hecksher2017toward, khanolkar_apl_2015}.
+ISTS has been widely applied to study thermal and elastic properties of thin films, suspended membranes, and bulk materials \cite{Johnson_2012_JAP, Johnson_2013_PRL_TGsignals, cuffe2015reconstructing, li2021remarkably}, as well as highly anisotropic materials and soft matters \cite{rogers2000optical, hecksher2017toward, khanolkar_apl_2015}.
 A key feature of impulsive stimulated Brillouin scattering is its tunable accessible length, which is pertinent to probing transport processes across different spatio-temporal scales.
 This extends measurements of heat transport beyond the diffusive regime, allowing experimental reconstruction of vibrational mean free paths (MFPs) spectra in lattices with various phases by resolving ballistic heat transport~\cite{Johnson_2013_PRL_TGsignals, cuffe2015reconstructing, Andrew_2019_PNAS_DrawRatio,Kim_2021_PRM_aSi_TG}.
 Additionally, beyond mean free path spectroscopy, it has been applied to detect second sound in graphite at markedly high temperatures by accessing phonon hydrodynamic transport regime~\cite{Huberman_2019_Science, ZDing_2022_NatComm}.
 Another variant of ISS is spin grating spectroscopy, which has been applied to probe electronic spin dynamics and valley polarization dynamics: discovery of spin-Coulomb drag in GaAs quantum wells; observation of the persistent spin helix in semiconductor quantum wells; measurement of valley depolarization dynamics in low-dimensional materials \cite{weber_nature_2005, koralek2009emergence, Mahmood_2018_NanoLetters_ISBSapp2}.